 The USDA GAP/GHP audit checklist, application materials, and other resources are provided below.

-The Produce GAPs Harmonized Audit checklist, application materials, and other resources are provided below.
+The Harmonized GAP checklist, application materials, and other resources are provided below.

-- Once all application materials are complete, an ODA auditor will contact you to schedule an audit date.
+Once all application materials are complete, an ODA auditor will contact you to schedule an audit date.
 Prior to your audit date, your auditor will provide an "Audit Plan and Cost Estimate."
 Initiate this process a minimum of four weeks prior to your requested audit date.

 Note: Application materials are provided below.
-All GAP & GHP audit requests go through the Salem office and must be submitted to email@example.com.
+All GAP & GHP audit requests MUST go through the Salem office and must be submitted to email@example.com.